kpower7/gpt-oss-redteam/DOCUMENTATION.md

 - Prompt generation: DeepSeek API transforms high‑level HITL prompts into many concrete adversarial prompts.
 - Local inference: Ollama hosts an open(ish) model (default: `gpt-oss:20b`), queried via OpenAI‑compatible chat API.
-- Tool‑use priming: A fake tools manifest encourages “tool thoughts” without executing any tools.
+- Tool‑use priming: Choose at runtime between no tools, a fake tools manifest, or an MCP‑derived (propose‑only) tool manifest.
 - Logging: Each run is serialized to JSONL, including the full raw model response (when available) for offline analysis.
 - Analysis: A tiny analyzer computes strict refusal rate with a Wilson 95% confidence interval.